Online Percentage Calculator – Fast & Free

 Real-World Percentage Calculator Applications

 It’s genuinely difficult to go a few hours without running into a percentage somewhere.
-Here’s where this percentage calculator gets used most:
+Here’s where the tool gets used most:

-- Shopping: Two questions dominate, how much is this actually saving me, and what did it cost before the reduction?
+- Shopping: Two questions dominate: how much am I actually saving, and what did it cost before the reduction?
 Both answered instantly.

 - Tax and tips: Adding VAT, stripping it back out of an already-taxed price, or working out what tip to leave, everyday calculations that come up constantly.